MVI382B Cereal Technology

 Teaching exam periods:

 This course starts in Spring parallel.
 This course has teaching/evaluation in Spring parallel.

 Course frequency: The course is under revision.
 The course will be carried out in the spring semester.

 First time: Study year 2007-2008

-The course covers various cereal products, their composition, technological properties, use in different products, importance in the diet as well as contributions in a sustainable production.
+The course covers various cereal grains (wheat, rye, oat, barley, corn, rice, sorghum, millet, spelt, einkorn), their composition (starch, proteins, dietary fiber), technological properties, use in different products (bread, cookies, cakes, pasta, breakfast cereals, etc.), importance in the diet as well as contributions in a sustainable production.

-The course will include lectures, practice in laboratory, individual study/work by the student and excursion.
+The course will include lectures and individual study/work by the students.

 Bachelor's in Food Science or equivalent.

 Knowledge of cereal as raw material.
 General knowledge in food technology, food chemistry and biotechnology.